 The Flesch-Kincaid Industrial Complex

-The formula has no concept of whether your writing makes sense.
-No understanding of whether your ideas connect.
-No awareness of whether your sentences build toward anything or simply exist, one after another, like cars in a freight train that never arrives anywhere.
-It knows only: short good, long bad.
+Here is how Flesch-Kincaid calculates "readability": it counts syllables per word and words per sentence, that's it, that is the entire intellectual apparatus, a formula from 1975 developed for the U.S. Navy to assess training manuals now somehow arbitrating the quality of your content marketing, and the formula has no concept of whether your writing makes sense, no understanding of whether your ideas connect, no awareness of whether your sentences build toward anything or simply exist one after another like cars in a freight train that never arrives anywhere, it knows only: short good, long bad.

-And yet, and yet, an entire industry has calcified around this metric.
-Yoast SEO, the plugin that has done more damage to web writing than perhaps any other single piece of software, surfaces readability scores like they matter.
-Content agencies promise "optimized readability" as a deliverable.
-Style guides mandate grade-level targets.
-Writers genuinely believe they are doing something meaningful when they achieve that green light.
+And yet, and yet, an entire industry has calcified around this metric, because Yoast SEO, the plugin that has done more damage to web writing than perhaps any other single piece of software, surfaces readability scores like they matter, content agencies promise "optimized readability" as a deliverable, style guides mandate grade-level targets, writers genuinely believe they are doing something meaningful when they achieve that green light, but they are not, they are performing a cargo cult ritual, imitating the form of good writing without understanding its substance.

 The Categorical Error

-The readability industry has made a categorical error.
-It has confused simplicity of expression with clarity of thought.
-These are not the same thing.
-They are not even close to the same thing.
-You can write extremely simple sentences that communicate nothing, and you can write complex sentences that communicate with perfect clarity.
+Let us be precise about what is happening here, because precision matters even when (especially when) we are discussing imprecision, and the readability industry has made a categorical error, confusing simplicity of expression with clarity of thought, which are not the same thing, are not even close to the same thing, because you can write extremely simple sentences that communicate nothing, and you can write complex sentences that communicate with perfect clarity.

-Complex but clear: "When you implement structured data markup (and I mean actually implement it correctly, not just slap some JSON-LD in the header and pray) Google can better understand the entity relationships on your page, which manifests as enhanced search features that measurably improve click-through rates."
+Observe: "The thing is important.
+You should do it.
+Results will happen.
+These are good." versus "When you implement structured data markup (and I mean actually implement it correctly, not just slap some JSON-LD in the header and pray) Google can better understand the entity relationships on your page, which manifests as enhanced search features that measurably improve click-through rates."

-The first example achieves a Flesch-Kincaid grade level of approximately 2.
-The second scores around 18.
-Yet the second communicates a specific, actionable idea while the first communicates nothing at all.
-It is empty calories.
-It is linguistic filler.
-It exists only to not be long.
+The first example achieves a Flesch-Kincaid grade level of approximately 2 while the second scores around 18, and yet the second communicates a specific, actionable idea while the first communicates nothing at all, being empty calories, linguistic filler, existing only to not be long, and this is the core absurdity: we have optimized for the absence of difficulty rather than the presence of meaning.

 What Readability Actually Is

 Coherence.
-Does each sentence follow from the previous one?
-Is there a logical thread connecting your paragraphs?
-Can a reader, following along at normal pace, predict roughly where you're going?
-This is what linguists call "given-new structure": each sentence introduces new information while anchoring it to information already established.
-When this structure breaks down, readers get lost.
-Not because your sentences are long.
-Because your ideas don't connect.
+Does each sentence follow from the previous one, is there a logical thread connecting your paragraphs, can a reader following along at normal pace predict roughly where you're going, because this is what linguists call "given-new structure" where each sentence introduces new information while anchoring it to information already established, and when this structure breaks down readers get lost, not because your sentences are long but because your ideas don't connect.

 The Paradox of Expertise

-Technical content, the kind that actually helps specialists solve real problems, requires technical language.
-Not because writers want to sound smart, but because technical language does work.
-It makes distinctions that matter.
-It compresses complex ideas into handleable chunks.
-It allows experts to communicate efficiently with other experts.
+Here's where the readability obsession becomes actively destructive: it punishes expertise, because technical content, the kind that actually helps specialists solve real problems, requires technical language, not because writers want to sound smart but because technical language does work, making distinctions that matter, compressing complex ideas into handleable chunks, allowing experts to communicate efficiently with other experts.

-When you write about "crawl budget optimization," you are using jargon.
-You are also communicating, in two words, a concept that would require a paragraph to explain from first principles.
-That's not obfuscation.
-That's efficiency.
-The jargon increases readability for the intended audience while decreasing it for general audiences.
+When you write about "crawl budget optimization" you are using jargon, yes, but you are also communicating in two words a concept that would require a paragraph to explain from first principles, and that's not obfuscation but efficiency, the jargon increasing readability for the intended audience while decreasing it for general audiences, but the Flesch-Kincaid police don't distinguish between audiences, they see polysyllabic words and mark them red, they see subordinate clauses and demand sacrifice, they want you to write "make Google visit your pages more" instead of "crawl budget optimization."

 The Voice Flattening

-Voice is what makes writing human.
-It's the texture of thought made audible.
-It's the rhythm that tells you, before you've registered the words, who's speaking.
-It's the particular way this specific person arranges ideas, emphasizes points, digresses and returns.
-Voice is personality in prose.
-It's the thing that makes you want to read more from someone even when the topic doesn't inherently interest you.
+Voice is what makes writing human, the texture of thought made audible, the rhythm that tells you before you've registered the words who's speaking, the particular way this specific person arranges ideas, emphasizes points, digresses and returns, personality in prose, the thing that makes you want to read more from someone even when the topic doesn't inherently interest you, and voice requires deviation from the norm, requiring long sentences and short ones, complex constructions and simple declarations, technical vocabulary and vernacular slang, requiring the writer to sound like themselves, which means sounding different from everyone else, which means violating whatever "best practices" the readability tools demand.

-The result is what I call content voice: that eerie, personality-free uniformity that characterizes modern web writing.
-You've read it a thousand times.
-It sounds like no one.
-It sounds like an algorithm trained on ten thousand marketing blogs, which, increasingly, is exactly what it is.
-It commits no readability sins and also no readability virtues.
-It exists.
-That's the best you can say for it.
+Run Joan Didion through Hemingway Editor and you'll see red lines everywhere, run David Foster Wallace through it and the app would probably crash, run any writer worth reading through it and watch the screen bleed, because these writers are readable, profoundly and compellingly readable, because they have voice, and voice is exactly what the tools optimize away, the result being what I call content voice: that eerie, personality-free uniformity that characterizes modern web writing, which you've read a thousand times, which sounds like no one, which sounds like an algorithm trained on ten thousand marketing blogs, which increasingly is exactly what it is, committing no readability sins and also no readability virtues, it exists, and that's the best you can say for it.

 The Google Question

-Google cares whether users engage with your content.
-Whether they stay on the page.
-Whether they find what they're looking for.
-Whether they trust you enough to return.
-These are the real signals, and they're shaped by all the things actual readability comprises: coherence, concreteness, rhythm, anticipation.
+"But wait," says the SEO person reasonably, "doesn't Google care about readability?" and the answer is yes, but not in any way that Flesch-Kincaid captures, because Google cares whether users engage with your content, whether they stay on the page, whether they find what they're looking for, whether they trust you enough to return, and these are the real signals, shaped by all the things actual readability comprises: coherence, concreteness, rhythm, anticipation.

-What Google does penalize, indirectly, is content that users bounce from.
-Content that doesn't answer their questions.
-Content that wastes their time.
-And this is where the readability obsession becomes self-defeating: in the quest for simplified sentences, writers strip out the substance that would actually make users stay.
+What Google does penalize, indirectly, is content that users bounce from, content that doesn't answer their questions, content that wastes their time, and this is where the readability obsession becomes self-defeating: in the quest for simplified sentences, writers strip out the substance that would actually make users stay, so the 300-word blog post with perfect Flesch-Kincaid scores and zero useful information sees users bounce while the 3,000-word technical deep-dive with complex sentences and comprehensive coverage sees users engage, Google notices, and the simple content loses to the complex content, not despite its complexity but because of it, because complexity deployed in service of comprehensiveness is readability for the right audience.

 The Actual Optimization

-Fine, you say.
-I'm convinced.
-Flesch-Kincaid is bullshit.
-But my content still needs to be readable.
-What do I actually optimize for?
+Fine, you say, I'm convinced, Flesch-Kincaid is bullshit, but my content still needs to be readable, so what do I actually optimize for, and here is the work, the real work, the work that can't be automated:

 A Confession

-You're still here because the ideas connect.
-Because there's a point that's building, a position being staked, an argument being made.
-Because I told you up front that I was going to challenge your assumptions about readability and I've been doing exactly that, sentence by sentence, whether those sentences were short or long.
+You're still here because the ideas connect, because there's a point that's building, a position being staked, an argument being made, because I told you up front that I was going to challenge your assumptions about readability and I've been doing exactly that sentence by sentence whether those sentences were short or long, and that's readability, not syllable counts, not grade levels, but connection, clarity of purpose, the sense that someone has something to say and knows how to say it.

 The irony, of course, is that truly readable content, content that actually communicates, often requires more effort than content that merely scores well.
 Simple is hard.
 Clear is hard.
 Having a point and making it stick is very, very hard.
 The readability industry sells shortcuts to people who don't want to do the work.
 Like most shortcuts, it gets you there faster and leaves you somewhere you didn't want to be.